-Figure 2-1: iAM1-8 Front Panel
+Figure 2-1: iAM-SUM Front Panel

-- 1. Audio Level Meters: Two 2.4" LCD screens allow monitoring of audio with high resolution bar graph meters of up to 8 channels. - 2.
-Loudness: A third 2.4" LCD screen allows monitoring of Loudness of selected channels. - 3.
-Speakers: Local near field audio monitoring is achieved through the use of class D amplifiers.
-There are two (left/right) speakers.
-The speaker response may be adjusted with tone controls in the Speaker Options menu.
-Refer to the Menu / Option Touchscreen section of Chapter 2.

-4. Headphone Jack: A 1/4" jack for an optional headphone is provided on the front panel.
-Speaker audio will be muted when headphones are plugged in.
-If the Output Routing option is installed, speaker audio may optionally be set to not mute, using the Wohler Web GUI.
-Refer to the Output Options section of Chapter 4.
-If the speaker audio is set to mute with headphone insertion, and a headphone is plugged into the Headphone Jack, the following icon will appear at the top of the
+- 1. Interactive LCD Metering Display: A widescreen LCD touch screen allows monitoring of bar graph meters of up to 8, 16, or 32 channels, depending upon the model, as well as selecting which channels to monitor audibly. - 2.
+Speakers: Local near field audio monitoring is achieved through the use of Class D amplifiers.
+There are two (left/right) speakers. - 3.
+Headphone Jack: A 1/4" jack for an optional headphone is provided on the front panel.
+Speaker audio can be optioned to either mute or not mute when headphones are plugged in.
+This is set in the Speaker Options menu.
+If the speaker audio is set to mute with headphone insertion, and a headphone is plugged into the Headphone Jack, the following icon will appear at the center top of the

-5. Volume: This controls the speakers, the headphone, and the analog outputs.
-As the Volume control is turned, a graphic appears at the top of the Audio Meter Display screen, as follows:
+4. Master Volume: This controls the speakers, the headphone and the analog outputs.
+As the Master Volume control is turned, a graphic appears on the upper part of the screen as follows:

-Pressing the Volume control mutes the audio and a speaker muted icon appears at the top the Audio Meter Display: This icon also displays whenever the Volume control is turned all the way counterclockwise.
+Pressing the Master Volume control dims the audio and a second press mutes the audio.
+When the audio is muted, a speaker muted icon appears at the center top the display: This icon also displays whenever the Volume control is turned all the way counterclockwise.
+Rotating the Master Volume immediately removes the dim or mute.